Is Creatine Monohydrate Healthy? Read This Before Taking It.

 • Brazilian researchers saw a slight decrease in blood pressure in participants taking 20 grams of creatine for a week.
 The average age of the men was 28 (6)

-• Evidence that creatine lowers blood sugar levels (7).
+• There is evidence that creatine lowers blood sugar levels (7).

-• 4 year study on 26 athletes showing no adverse effects (8).
+• A 4-year study on 26 athletes showed no adverse effects (8).

-Despite these studies, the FDA’s received more than 30 complaints regarding creatine; with people reporting seizures, unstable heartbeats and even death.
-The FDA however has rejected creatine being the cause (9).
+Despite these studies, the FDA’s received more than 30 complaints regarding creatine, with people reporting seizures, unstable heartbeats, and even death.
+The FDA, however, has rejected creatine as the cause (9).
 People have also reported cramping, diarrhea, and stomach issues.
-It cannot be proven that creatine was the cause of all these problems, however, experts have called for more long-term studies to be conducted.
+It cannot be proven that creatine was the cause of all these problems; however, experts have called for more long-term studies to be conducted.

 Is Creatine Worth It?